vitorbenedito/contact-sync-service/README.md

 Golang service to sync contacts from Contacts API and add members on a List in Mailchimp API

-### API docs

-The template doesn't have API docs.
-For web service, please include API docs here, whether it's auto-generated or hand-written.
-For auto-generated API docs, you can also give instructions on the build process.

 ### Design

 The project design documentation